OldFORTRANdog/sketchbook/README.md

 =======

 A place to keep my Arduino code organized and findable.
-Renamed sketchbook so it matches my Lubuntu Arduino directory.
+Renamed repo to 'sketchbook' so it matches my Lubuntu Arduino directory.